 Most local coverage is a rewrite of the same press releases.
 These three are original reporting, the kind of thing you can only get by counting the courts yourself and reading the county property records.

 Every outdoor pickleball court in Greater Portland, mapped.
 We went town by town and counted the actual nets, surfaces, and lights.
 Fort Williams in Cape Elizabeth has eight permanent-net courts.
 Payson Park has lights and a keypad code most players do not know about.
-Scarborough is adding courts this month.
 If you play, this is the map to keep. → https://themaineagenda.com/outdoor-pickleball-courts-greater-portland-mapped/

 What it actually costs to live here, in real numbers.
 Not a national average, not vibes.
-The 2026 Cumberland County median sale price, the real Portland mill rate after the revaluation, the state income brackets, what a kilowatt-hour really runs, the gas price this week.
+The 2026 Cumberland County median sale price, the real Portland mill rate after the revaluation, the state income brackets, and what a kilowatt-hour actually runs.
 If you or a friend is weighing a move, this is the honest math nobody puts in one place. → https://themaineagenda.com/portland-maine-cost-of-living/

 Who actually designed the golf courses you play.
 A course-by-course map of Greater Portland golf by architect and era.
 The cheapest muni in the region, Riverside, is a Wayne Stiles Golden-Age design that has hosted more Maine Opens than any course in the state.
 Golden-Age pedigree cuts right across the public and private line, and we show you where. → https://themaineagenda.com/golf-course-architecture-maine/